 Each employee is responsible for notifying the Human Resources Department of any changes in personal data.
-Personal mailing addresses, telephone numbers, number and names of dependents, legal name changes, individuals to be contacted in the event of an emergency, insurance beneficiaries, and other such information should be accurate and current at all times.
+Mailing addresses, phone numbers, email addresses, number and names of dependents, legal name changes, individuals to be contacted in the event of an emergency, insurance beneficiaries, and other such information should be accurate and current at all times.
 Inaccuracies may prevent employees from receiving important correspondence or communications.
 If any personnel data has changed, employees must notify the Human Resources Department as soon as possible.
+Employees can also make many of the abovementioned changes in the ADP payroll system.

-Employees who wish to resign from their employment must notify in writing to their supervisor, department head and Human Resources Department as soon as possible, but no later than 2 weeks prior to the departure date.
+Employees who wish to resign from their employment must notify their supervisor, department head and Human Resources Department in writing as soon as possible, but no later than 2 weeks prior to the departure date.

-ANTI- HARASSMENT
+ANTI-HARRASSMENT

 The Town of Branford is committed to a collegial work environment in which all individuals are treated with respect and dignity.
-Each individual has the right to work in a professional atmosphere.
+Everyone has the right to work in a professional atmosphere.
 The Town of Branford prohibits discriminatory practice, including harassment, and promotes equal opportunities.